 Founder and Board Chair of Kid Spark Education, an internationally recognized STEM education nonprofit, Paul Eichen is also the founder of Proxima, a data projection and computer peripherals company.
 Passionate about education and the environment, Paul lends his financial and corporate expertise as an active member of the Little Village Board of Directors.

-Mike Ferguson is the founder and CEO of FBHC Advisors, a national behavioral health consultancy.
+Mike Ferguson is the executive director of Sky’s The Limit Fund, a nonprofit focused on transforming the lives of youth in crisis and their families by providing broader access to wilderness therapy programs.
 His work has taken him all over the world working with folks from all walks of life.
-He believes and supports the mission of Little Village Foundation who resides in Los Angeles with his wife and two daughters.
+Mike resides in Los Angeles with his wife and two daughters.

 From the time she was 9 years old Vicki Randle has been in love with singing, guitar, percussion and songwriting.
 Starting out her career as an opening act for the Brother’s Johnson, Vicki has been on a musical journey for the past 40 years.
 A multi-talented musician, Vicki has toured with George Benson, Laura Nyro and Kenny Loggins.
 When not on the road Vicki recorded with artists Aretha Franklin, Herbie Hancock and Todd Rundgren.
 Vicki is distinguished as having had an 18-year long run as the first and only woman on the Tonight Show with the Jay Leno band.
 She is currently playing with Skip the Needle, a funk rock and soul band formed with Shelley Dot.

 Pamela Rose is a San Francisco based jazz and blues vocalist who has been performing and recording music for the past 40 years.
 Her work celebrating women in jazz and blues has been featured on stages across the country.
 Rose is on the faculty of the California Jazz Conservatory and has seven recordings under her name.
 She is also the author of a book about women composers in the early days of jazz.